Early voting continues through May 14

-DAVIDSON COUNTY — One-stop early voting continues at Thomasville Public Library this week.
+DAVIDSON COUNTY — One-stop early voting continues at Braxton Craven School this week, as voters in Randolph County resume a steady showing of residents who have turned out to submit their ballots.

-In Davidson County, 313 voters had cast ballots as of 1 p.m. on the first day of early voting last week.
-Four years ago, 625 voters cast ballots on the first day all sites were open, Elections Director Andrew Richards said.

-Library staff said a steady stream of voters had made their way through the doors, many of whom were patrons who were already there and simply took advantage of the convenience of the poll being located at the library.
+Randolph’s early voting site in the northern part of the county moved to its new location after having spent the last several years at the Randolph Community Services Building on Balfour Drive in Archdale.
+The former Braxton Craven school gymnasium at 7037 N.C.
+62 in Trinity has housed residents while candidates have gathered outside to ask them for votes on the way in.

 As of last week, approximately 4,000 mail-in ballots had been accepted across North Carolina.
 One factor driving the greater response may be that there was no U.S. Senate contest four years ago, and this year 26 candidates are running for the seat that will be vacated by retiring GOP Sen. Richard Burr.

-For more information or questions about voting, call the Davidson County Board of Elections office at 336-318-6900.
+For more information or questions about voting, call the Randolph County Board of Elections office at 336-318-6900.

 Commented